bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 # Difference between Pipes and Redirections

 Both *pipes* and *redidertions* redirect streams `(file descriptor)` of process being executed.
-The main diffrence is that *redirections* deal with `files stream`, sending the output stream to a file or sending the content of a given file to the input stream of the process.
+The main difference is that *redirections* deal with `files stream`, sending the output stream to a file or sending the content of a given file to the input stream of the process.

-On the otherhand a pipe connects two commands by sending the output stream of the first one to the input stream of the second one. without any redidertions specified.
+On the other hand a pipe connects two commands by sending the output stream of the first one to the input stream of the second one. without any redidertions specified.

 # Redirection in Bash